4: Assessments and Examinations

 Good practice in assessment

-- your module Support and Feedback class tutor
+- your module Support and Feedback class tutor, module lecturer, and module leader

 - the study skills sessions organised by Careers & Skills

-- regular drop-in session with the Economics Librarian in the Department.
+- regular drop-in session with the Economics Librarian in the Department (TBA during the term).

-Coursework should normally be printed on one side of the paper only.
-Double line spacing is required as this makes reading easier and leaves space for comments by the tutor.
-It is advisable for you to draw diagrams with computer packages where possible in order to further enhance your skills in this area.
+It is advisable for you to draw diagrams and write complex equations with computer packages where possible in order to further enhance your skills in this area.
 Pages should be numbered and submissions should be anonymous.
 You should include your student i.d. number on each page, but not your name.

 Please remember that work is judged on quality rather than quantity, and you must adhere to word limits and include your final word count clearly on your essay.
 If you feel you can say what you need to say in fewer words, then do so.
 We do not include a 10% margin above the word count.
 Excessive length will be penalised and the marker may ignore any material in excess of the word limit.
 Module leaders will indicate any exceptions to the standard word limit regulations, such as references.
 Do not include additional material in the form of lengthy footnotes or appendices unless this is specifically authorised by the coursework assignment.